Talk to a lawyer @499

 • One FASTag Per Vehicle: A FASTag is linked to the registration number of your vehicle.
 So, you can use only one FASTag per vehicle.
 If you use a FASTag for multiple vehicles, you will be penalized.

-• On March 22, Nitin Gadkari, the Union Minister of Road Transport and Highways, declared in the Lok Sabha that there will only be one toll plaza on national highways spanning 60 kilometers (km).
+Under the Fee Rules 2008, toll plazas are required to be spaced at least 60 kilometers apart.
+On March 22, Nitin Gadkari, the Union Minister of Road Transport and Highways, declared in the Lok Sabha that only one toll plaza will be permitted on national highways that span 60 kilometers.
+Read Source

-• "...and if there's a second toll plaza, then it will be shut in the next three months," the Minister stated in response to a Lok Sabha debate concerning the Ministry of Road Transport and Highways (MoRTH) grant requests.
+Additionally, he stated, "...and if there's a second toll plaza, then it will be shut in the next three months," in response to concerns raised during a Lok Sabha debate about the Ministry of Road Transport and Highways (MoRTH) grant requests.

 Vehicle Categorization for Toll Charges